jllopis/getconf/README.md

 * the variable name in the config struct can be any valid name and can include chars, numbers or hyphen
 * when the variables are loaded from the environment, use '__' as separator between father and child.
 All chars must be uppercase
 * when the variables are loaded from the flags, use also '__' as separator but use the same case as it is defined in the struct
 * when accessing a variable you must use their name.
-With nested variables you must use the separator '::'
+With nested variables you must use the separator defines (defaults to '::')

 So lets see the same example as before but adding some nested variables.